-The diagnosis can be difficult clinically, as linear IgA disease can mimic several other disorders.
-Confirmation of the diagnosis requires a skin biopsy in which a line of IgA under the epidermis can be shown up by a special test (direct immunofluorescence).
-Sometimes, these antibodies can be picked up by a special blood test.
+The diagnosis of Linear IgA can be difficult clinically and confirmation of the diagnosis requires a skin biopsy in which a line of IgA under the epidermis can be shown up by a special test (direct immunofluorescence).

 Can it be cured?

-Treatment suppresses linear IgA disease but does not cure it.
+Treatment suppresses Linear IgA disease but does not cure it.
 However, in the majority of patients the disease tends to eventually resolve.
 Skin lesions tend to heal without leaving permanent scars.
 However, ulcers in the eyes, mouth or genital region can leave scars or cause permanent damage.